compbiocore/bioflows/docs/index.md

-For ensuring reproducibily, we have established a publicly accessible channel for all programs that are included with wrappers within the bioflows tool accessible through the [**compbiocore channel**](https://anaconda.org/compbiocore/).
-In this channel, we have provided conda packages of all software used including the bioflows package itself.
-To download the packages or the bioflows tool use the command into your conda environment:
+For ensuring reproducibily, we have established a publicly accessible channel for all programs that are included with wrappers within the bioflows tool through the [**compbiocore channel**](https://anaconda.org/compbiocore/).
+In this channel, we have also provided conda packages of all software used including the bioflows package itself.
+To download specific packages or the bioflows tool use the command into your conda environment:
 ```
     conda install -c compbiocore /pkg_name/